mspnp/iaas-baseline/docs/networking/README.md

 ## Files

-* [`vnet.bicep`](./vnet.bicep) is a file that defines a specific spoke in the topology.
-A spoke, in our narrative, is create for each workload in a business unit, hence the naming pattern in the file name.
+* [`networking.bicep`](../infra-as-code/bicep/networking.bicep) is a file that defines a specific vnet.
+A vnet is created for each workload.

-Your organization will likely have its own standards for their hub-spoke implementation.
+Your organization will likely have its own standards and typically implement a hub-spoke topology.
+For the sake of simplicity, in this reference implementation we deploy a single vnet.
 Be sure to follow your organizational guidelines.

 ## Topology details